grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 ```

 This function is generally run as an instant query.
-It may return may exceed gRPC payloads when run as a query range.
+It may return may exceed gRPC payloads when run as a range query.

 ### Parameters